-Dry forming utilising a powder feedstock which has normally been granulated to improve critical properties such as homogeneity and flow, can also be investigated by Lucideon, via die-pressing and isostatic-pressing.
+Dry forming utilizing a powder feedstock which has normally been granulated to improve critical properties such as homogeneity and flow, can also be investigated by Lucideon, via die pressing and isostatic pressing.

-For isostatic-pressing the powder is introduced into a flexible mould which is then sealed and placed into a water-filled pressure chamber.
+For isostatic-pressing the powder is introduced into a flexible mold which is then sealed and placed into a water-filled pressure chamber.
 Forming pressure is applied to compact the powder into the desired shape.
-The Iso press at Lucideon can produce pieces from 18cm diameter x 45cm deep at up to 200 MPa.
+The iso press at Lucideon can produce pieces from 18cm diameter x 45cm deep at up to 200 MPa.

 There are a number of forming methods available at Lucideon from extrusion through to casting.
-By utilising the pilot line, a range of smaller items can be produced to represent the challenges faced in the bigger production process.
+By utilizing the pilot line, a range of smaller items can be produced to represent the challenges faced in the bigger production process.
 The formed pieces can also be tested for cast texture, where the firmness of the formed piece through the cast thickness is evaluated.
-At this stage, the previous Rheological characterization is referred too, such that the difference in cast texture from the surface to the centre of the piece can be evaluated.
+At this stage, the previous rheological characterization is referred too, such that the difference in cast texture from the surface to the center of the piece can be evaluated.

 We can investigate glaze technology from raw material characterization and development, through to processing and application.

 Our experienced glass and glaze technologists regularly produce a range of frits and glazes to be tested for a range of conditions/applications, from pharmaceutical through to whitewares.
 Glazes ready for application can be tested from rheological characteristics through to firing performance, with a range of tests available from thermal expansion to fired color, helping to summarize a glaze from a technical perspective.

 The performance of a glaze in the factory from application through to fired finished and associated faults is often a key area of investigation, with glaze faults relating to application issues and glaze set-up becoming an area of more increased interest.